WiIIiam278/HuskSync/docs/Data-Snapshot-API.md

 </details>

 * If you have an online `org.bukkit.Player` object, you can use `BukkitPlayer#adapt(player)` to get an `OnlineUser` (extends `User`), representing a logged-in user.
+* You can also use `#getOnlineUser(UUID)` to get an OnlineUser by their UUID - note this only works for players online on the server the logic is called from, however.

 <details>
 <summary>Code Example &mdash; Getting an online user</summary>